Are you thinking of doing a Florence to Venice day trip?

 Florence to Venice Day Trip

-Where is Venice, Italy?
+Where is Venice, Italy

+Venice is the capital city of the Veneto region, located in north-east Italy.
 It is made up of 118 small islands all based in the Venetian lagoon.

-Venice from Florence is it worth it?
+Travelling to Venice from Florence: is it worth it?

 The main reason why it’s worth visiting Venice from Florence is because the two cities are very well-connected by public transport.

-I really believe that you can’t go back home without enjoying the panoramic views from the Arno river and Canal Grande.
+They both have something unique characterizing their historical city centres, their food scene and landmarks.
+I firmly believe that as a visitor, you won’t want go back home without enjoying the panoramic views from the Arno river and Canal Grande.

 After visiting these landmarks, take a picture of the Bridge of Sighs and move towards the Rialto Bridge and Market area.
+From here, you can enjoy a fantastic view over the Grand Canal and even take a gondola ride if that’s something you plan to do.

-From here, you can enjoy a fantastic view over the Grand Canal and take a gondola ride.
-Why not find out more on what to see in Venice with my post on the best Venice tourist attractions so you know exactly what not to miss?
+Then there’s La Fenice Theatre and Santa Maria della Salute.
+If you feel you’ll have more time, why not find out more on what to see in Venice with my post on more on what to see the best Venice tourist attractions so you know exactly what not to miss?

-Where to stay in Venice?
+Where to stay in Venice

 In Venice there’s no shortage of hotels, B&Bs, guest houses and hostels.
+But knowing exactly which ones to choose can be a minefield especially during peak season.

 Here some of my best suggestions for your stay: